We started this because our own parents needed it.

 Slow growth, deep roots.

 One city at a time, fully.
-We're in Kochi today because we've earned the right to be.
-Bangalore next, when we've earned that too.
+We're in Kochi and Bangalore because we've earned the right to be.
+The next city, when we've earned that too.

 The family is the customer.